Zomato says ‘food has no religion’ after customer wants food delivered by a Hindu

 He further said that Zomato was “forcing us to take deliveries from people we don’t want”.
 He claimed he was uninstalling the app as the company was not cooperating and he would discuss the matter with his lawyers.

 The tweets received angry responses from several users.
-One asked if Shukla had ensured that the person who cooked his food was a Hindu, while another pointed out that Shukla’s vehicles run on “Muslim fuel”, phone was developed by Christians and “the world is full of wonderful people who follow all sorts of belief systems”.
+One asked if Shukla had ensured that the person who cooked his food was a Hindu, while another pointed out that Shukla’s vehicles run on “Muslim fuel”, that phone was developed by Christians, and that “the world is full of wonderful people who follow all sorts of belief systems”.